Satterley & Kelley PLLC

 We have represented thousands of accident victims over the years and learned what helps and hurts our clients’ cases.
 We want them to get the most compensation possible and advise them on how to accomplish this.
 Our guidance may not only result in a higher settlement, but your case may conclude faster because there are fewer complications and issues to slow it down.

-Here are some suggestions on what to do and avoid doing to help maximize your recovery.
+Here are some suggestions based on our experience of what to do and avoid to help maximize your settlement amount.

 1. Be Honest